kaipartmann/Peridynamics.jl/docs/src/logo.md

 # Logo.jl

+The Julia logo crashing into a plate and braking it into many pieces.
 The complete script for this tutorial can be found here: [Logo.jl](https://github.com/kfrb/Peridynamics.jl/blob/main/examples/Logo.jl).

 First, we have to load the `Peridynamics.jl` package.